intel/pepc/README.md

 Fedora packages are maintained by Ali Erdinç Köroğlu <ali.erdinc.koroglu@intel.com>.

-Note: Fedora packages may not provide the latest pepc version.
-Use "pip" to install the latest release.

 ## CentOS 9 Stream

-Pepc is available for CentOS 9 Stream via the epel repository.
-Here is how to add epel and install pepc.
+Pepc is available for CentOS 8 Stream via the EPEL repository.
+Note that EPEL packages may not always provide the latest version.
+To get the latest release, consider using the "uv" or "pip" installation methods.

+To add EPEL and install Pepc, follow these steps:

 ```
 sudo dnf install epel-release